composableforce/MuleSoft-IDP-Platform-API/README.md

 # MuleSoft IDP Platform API
 🚨 Undocumented (Not notice of change)

+OFFICAL IDP PLATFORM API IS SLATED TO BE PUBLSIHED SOON (SUBJECT TO CHANGE AS ALWAYS)

 MuleSoft IDP version of [https://anypoint.mulesoft.com/exchange/portals/anypoint-platform/](https://anypoint.mulesoft.com/exchange/portals/anypoint-platform/)

 Build your IDP applications with powerful, easy-to-use, and **Undocumented** Anypoint **IDP** Platform APIs.